wizkrish921/NordVPN_Parser/README.md

 # NordVPN_Parser
 Python parser for NordVPN server configs (udp and tcp settings).
-This script automates and formats the OpenVPN udp/tcp config scripts provided by NordVPN for dd-wrt routers.
+This script automates download of and formatting of the OpenVPN udp/tcp config scripts provided by NordVPN for dd-wrt routers from a easy to use python commadline.

 Python ver 3.7.2